 “We’re not just having something presented to us, otherwise that’s a lecture or a tutorial.
 It suggests active learning, and that’s through a mix of new information and of doing, thinking and sharing confusions and misunderstandings of insights and puzzlement, new ideas, wonderings and reflections.”

-Sharon and Phil explained there are three main components to a Reader’s Workshop – the mini lesson, independent learning, and reflecting / sharing.
+Sharon explained there are three main components to a Reader’s Workshop – the mini lesson, independent learning, and reflecting / sharing.